Lywx/Lywxism/_posts/2015-1-3-knowledge-retrieval-system.markdown

 [Everyday AM 7:0:0]

-    COMMAND: You must trust yourself and must be able to stand up again.
+    Command: You must trust yourself and must be able to stand up again.
 This is the tried and proved way to clean up negative emotion!

-    MUSIC:   Stand Up Battle Formation Again!
+    Music:   Stand Up Battle Formation Again!

 [Everyday AM 7:0:0]

-    COMMAND: ...
+    Command: ...

-    MUSIC:   ...
+    Music:   ...

 {% endhighlight %}

 These command entries are supposed to be retrieved everyday on the specific time.

+<br> <br>

-#### 4. Notes
+## 4. Notes

 Maintaining a knowledge base is hard because all of your knowledge is somewhat contradicting with each other.
 You might need to constantly edit your definition